 With some species having multiple historic common names and sometimes multiple scientific names, it can be difficult determining which species name refers to a particular organism or if a particular specimen is a new species.

-A reference collection like the ANFC is also used to ascertain what organism was being described by earlier authors and can help resolve confusion.
+An active reference collection like the ANFC is also used to ascertain what organism was being described by earlier authors and can help resolve confusion.

 Active and well curated collections are therefore crucial to assist in this challenging process, supporting the taxonomy that leads to the recognition and documenting of diversity.